DLA Piper LLP - True Picture

 The Application Form

-When reviewing your application, law-related experience is not essential, but the firm's recruiters will be looking to gain an understanding as to why a candidate is interested in law and DLA Piper and how they can demonstrate that passion throughout your application.
+When reviewing your application, law-related experience is not essential, but the firm's specialists will be looking to gain an understanding as to why a candidate is interested in law at DLA Piper specifically, intellectual curiosity and desire to work across challenging, complex work with high profile clients and rewards.

-Candidates are required to submit an online application (including a CV) and are then invited to take the Watson Glaser test.
-Successful candidates are then invited to an interview and then the final stage – an assessment centre.
+Candidates are required to submit an online application and are then invited to take the Watson Glaser test.
+Successful candidates are then invited to a short interview taking place either via telephone or virtually, and then the final stage – an assessment centre.

 The Assessment Centre